alphagov/notifications-functional-tests/README.md

 For the functional tests to pass in any environment, they require certain database fixtures to exist.

-For your local environment, these fixtures are found in db_fixtures/local.sql.
+For your local environment, these fixtures are now generated using the custom flask command functional-test-fixtures (defined in [notifications-api/app/functional_tests_fixtures/__init__.py](https://github.com/alphagov/notifications-api/blob/main/app/functional_tests_fixtures/__init__.py)).
+The command will create all the database rows required for the funcitonal tests in an idempotent way and output an environment file the functional tests can use to execute against the environment.
 There are [instructions on how to update the local database fixtures](docs/update-local-db-fixtures.md).

 For our preview environment, these fixtures are not yet stored in code, but will be similar to (but not the same as) the local fixtures.